Hobey Baker: Legacy

 Baker's honors included a citation on March 27, 1919, by General John Pershing, commander of the American Expeditionary Forces, for exceptional bravery on May 21, 1918, when he brought down his first plane.
 The Hobey Baker Award was established in 1981 and is awarded annually to the best player in NCAA hockey.
 The Hobey Baker Legends of College Hockey Award was also created that year and is given to the "all-time great contributors to the game of college hockey" each year.
 Since 1950, Princeton has awarded the Hobey Baker Trophy to the "freshman hockey player who, among his classmates, in play, sportsmanship and influence has contributed most to the sport."
 When Princeton opened their hockey arena in 1921, it was named the Hobey Baker Memorial Rink.
 At St. Paul's, hockey players compete for an award known as "Hobey's Stick".
 Inside the bar of the Nassau Inn in Princeton is a photo of Baker flanked by two other famous Princeton athletes, Bill Bradley and Dick Kazmaier.
 The Ivy Club, of which Baker was a member, has had a painting of him in the living room.
+In 2024, ESPN's 30 for 30 podcast explored Baker's life, legacy, and possibly queer relationship with Percy R. Pyne II, in "Searching for Hobey Baker" (narrated by David Duchovny).

 Career statistics

 Regular season and playoffs

 Amateur statistics from Total Hockey, Diamond 2002‡ Assists were not officially recorded as a statistic.
-The numbers here reflect only the assists that Baker was credited with.
+The numbers here reflect only the assists that were credited to Baker in the game summaries.
 The actual total is likely higher.